dask/dask-gateway/docs/source/cluster-options.rst

 Available options are cluster manager specific.
-For example, if running on Kubernetes, an options handler can return overrides for any configuration fields on :ref:`KubeClusterManager <kube-cluster-manager-config>`.
-See :ref:`cluster-managers-reference` for information on what configuration fields are available on your backend.
+For example, if running on Kubernetes, an options handler can return overrides for any configuration fields on :ref:`KubeBackend <kube-backend-config>`.
+See :ref:`cluster-backends-reference` for information on what configuration fields are available on your backend.

 Dynamic Server Configuration